How to Check the V5C Before Buying a Used Motorhome

 The VIN Match

 Never conclude a sale without physically verifying the Vehicle Identification Number (VIN).
 The 17-digit alphanumeric code on the V5C must match the number stamped on the chassis and the manufacturer's data plate.
 Common locations include the base of the windscreen, the door frame, or the engine compartment.
-If there is a discrepancy of even one character, cease the transaction immediately; this is a primary indicator of 'cloning' or serious administrative errors.
-For motorhomes, remember there may be two plates: one from the base vehicle manufacturer (e.g., Fiat) and one from the converter (e.g., Swift or Elddis).
-This is common on models like the Swift Lifestyle or Bailey Autograph 74 4.
+If there is a discrepancy, cease the transaction immediately; this is a primary indicator of 'cloning' or serious administrative errors.
+For motorhomes, remember there may be two plates: one from the base vehicle manufacturer (e.g., Fiat) and one from the converter.
+This is common on many motorhome layouts where a third-party coachbuilder has completed the vehicle.

 The V5C 5-Minute Audit Checklist